ringcentral/integration-blog/_posts/2018-12-06-How-to-do-quick-revie-towards-tickets-and-bugs-before-release.markdown

 Before we discuss this topic, I want to share my understanding toward the definition of Bug, P3 bug and improvement.

-In my opinion, bug means current flow or operation will cause customer do mistake during work, which means our product not only lowers customer's efficiency, but also leads to customer's trouble.
+In my opinion, bug means current flow or operation will cause customer making mistake during work, which means our product not only lowers customer's efficiency, but also makes customer's trouble.

+From this side, we can define below scenarios as bugs, because it lowers customer's efficiency.
-**The examples:**
+**Bug examples:**
   * user can not dial out a phone number
   * the task that user is editing is overwrote by us, or at call
   * At Call History or Active Call List, our product displays wrong phone numbers or wrong call direction/duration.

-So following this definition, we can have a better understanding toward P3 bug and improvement.
+Following this definition, we can have a better understanding toward P3 bug and improvement.
 As we know, P3 bug means it is a bug but not so important.

 BUT what does 'not so important' mean?